dylan-lang/testworks/documentation/users-guide/source/reference.rst

 .. macro:: check-instance?

-   Check that the result of an expression is an instance of a given class.
+   Check that the result of an expression is an instance of a given type.

    :signature: check-instance? *name* *type* *expression*

    :parameter name: An instance of ``<string>``.
-   :parameter type: The expected class.
+   :parameter type: The expected type.
    :parameter expression: An expression.

    :example: